joinpursuit/Pursuit-Core-Web/node/express_passing_data/README.md

       nodemon index.js
     ```

-4. Go to your Browser or Insomnia and enter: http://localhost:3000/dog/corgi
+4. Go to your Browser or Postman and enter: http://localhost:3000/dog/corgi

     `What response do you see?`